 - Draw a box and whisker chart of the prices of won vs. loss deals for your key professional services products to see if your sales teams have had to discount significantly to get wins.

-- Conduct customer listening to decide which services your customers value and validate their qualitative comments with how they behaved (attaching of additional SaaS add-ons and CSAT scores).
+- Conduct customer listening to better understand your customer experience, decide which services your customers value and validate their qualitative comments with how they behaved (attaching of additional SaaS add-ons and CSAT scores).

 - If budget and time allow, conduct a conjoint study to deduce willingness to pay and find the optimal point which maximizes long-term margin without sacrificing too many losses.